 Thinking in first principles

-Well, the first thing is that you need to make an effort to understand what your basic ingredients are.
+In order to be able to solve problems using first principles thinking, the first thing for you to do is to make an effort to understand what your basic ingredients are.
 That means the first principles.

 You need to go back to the basic assumptions that are the basis of whatever subject you are working on.
 Each field usually has some assumptions that form the cornerstones of the knowledge that comprises that field and without which all the other things would crumble like a deck of cards.